Quorum Studio Tips

 - Step Into (CTRL + F10): Execute the current line and if the current line contains an action, go inside of that action and stop.

 - Step Out (CTRL + F11): If we are inside of an action, finish it and stop again when control goes back to whatever component called that action.

 - Run to Cursor (CTRL + F12): Continue the program until it hits the cursor.
 If the cursor is never hit, the program either runs forever or terminates.

 This section provides a basic list of features that the development environment for Quorum supports and their broad purpose.
 Using these features is optional.

 Many modern development environments, including the one for Quorum, has a feature that is often called code completion.
 Code completion is a pop-up window that provides information about the source code.
 It used to determine the kinds of actions, variables, or other attributes of the object we can interact with.

 Coloring, Highlighting, and Folding

-This image shows an example of the coloring, highlighting, and folding features in NetBeans.
+This image shows an example of the coloring and highlighting features in Quorum Studio.
 Notably, there are several kinds of colors.
-Blue indicates keywords, green indicates field variables, and a yellow highlight indicates all of the locations that the variable is used.
+Blue indicates keywords, purple indicates matched keywords (e.g., if and end), green indicates field variables, and a orange indicates text.
 The keyboard shortcuts above allow us to quickly navigate between the items.

 Sometimes when we program, we make errors.
 At other times, the programming language we are using can detect aspects of the program we are writing and provide us with suggestions.
 For example, one common error is to "forget" (or not know) where a library lives on our system.
 Consider the class Drawable in the following image.
 If we were to type Drawable and then a variable name, Quorum can detect that there is a class called Drawable in the standard library and provide us a suggestion to fix it automatically.
-In other words, it is not necessary to memorize all of the locations for classes in the standard library, as Quorum can figure them out on its own.
+In other words, it is not necessary to memorize all of the locations for classes in the standard library, as Quorum can figure it out on its own.
 The hotkey for this is ALT + ENTER.